 Joe Taken Ill

-So, in February 1918, Joe received his call up papers.
-It appears he was destined for military service.
-But, on 10 April, he was unwell and went to see the doctor.
-By the next day he was better and returned to work.
+So, it appears he was destined for military service.
+However, on 10 April 1918, he was unwell and went to see the doctor.
+The next day he was better and returned to work.
 But, he became worse.
 On 14 April, grandad noted that Joe was “very bad” and on the 15th “a specialist came to see Joe”.
 Then, on the 19th, he was “very bad again”.
 On 20 April, “Joe bad Nurse Severn came to look after him at 9.30pm”.

 However, on 21 April 1918, at 4.55am, Joe died.
 I am not sure why.
 Grandad did not record a cause of death or any symptoms.

 In 1918, there was a major flu pandemic and it is possible that this was the cause.
 Grandad did note in November 1918 that the Star only had one performance because of the flu epidemic.
 The flu epidemic was also noted by Edith Searson in her book(let) “I Remember” (p35).
 She noted that she knew several young people who died from it.

 Joe’s Death Affected Grandad and the Family

 Whatever the cause, this was clearly a terrible blow to grandad and his family.
 Joe’s funeral took place at 3pm on 23 April 1918.
 Over the next few weeks, grandad and various members of the family visited the cemetery on a Sunday.
 “Joe’s stone was put up” on 23 July 1918.